BobLuursema/pickle-cafe/README.md

 ## Tutorial

 I've tried to not change the API for both Cucumber and TestCafé.
-To show how to use the integration I will lead you through creating a simple test for our internal GitLab login page.
+To show how to use the integration I will lead you through creating a simple test for GitLab.

 Create a folder for the project: `mkdir gitlab-test && cd gitlab-test`.
 Make your project an npm module `npm init`, and install PickleCafé and Cucumber `npm install pickle-cafe cucumber`.